cogent3/cogent3/tests/test_recalculation.rst

 we will never even notice if Ax = Bx.
 Each scope dimension (here there is just one, 'category') must be collapsed away at some point towards the end of the calculation if the calculation is to produce a scalar result.
-Here this is done with the SelectFromDimension class.
+Here this is done with the selectFromDimension method.

     >>> A = ParamDefn('A', dimensions = ['category'])
     >>> B = ParamDefn('B', dimensions = ['category'])
     >>> mid = CalcDefn(add, name="mid")(A, B)
     >>> top = CalcDefn(add)(
-    ...
-SelectFromDimension(mid, category="x"),
+    ...     mid.selectFromDimension('category', "x"),
-    ...
-SelectFromDimension(mid, category="y"),
+    ...     mid.selectFromDimension('category', "y"),
-    ...
-SelectFromDimension(mid, category="z"))
+    ...     mid.selectFromDimension('category', "z"))
     ...
     >>> # or equivalently:
     >>> # top = CalcDefn(add, *mid.acrossDimension('category',